pwtail/readme/README.md

 Recently, taking a closer look at how sqlalchemy provides async I/O, I have found a way to do the async programming not using function coloring.

 It is best suited for cases when you do not actually need concurrency, just the async I/O. When you have many logical threads, executing at the same time, but they are not dependent on each other.
-Within a particular thread operations execute sequentially, and concurrency is not needed.
-A web server is an example, handling of the web requests being those independent "threads".
+Within a particular thread operations execute sequentially, so concurrency is not needed.
+A web server is a good example, handling of the web requests being those independent "threads".

 **What does it look like**